elastic/terraform-provider-ec/docs/index.md

   `apikey`.
 Not recommended.

 * `insecure` - (Optional) This setting allows the provider to skip TLS verification.
   Useful when targeting installation with self-signed certificates.
-It can also be sourced from the `EC_INSECURE` or `EC_SKIP_TLS_VALIDATION` environment variables.
+Can also be sourced from the `EC_INSECURE` or `EC_SKIP_TLS_VALIDATION` environment variables.
 Not recommended when targeting ESS.